 American Heart Month: How Can Seniors in Home Care Stay Healthy?

-The National Institute for Health (NIH) has declared February to be American Heart Month.
-Heart disease is still the #1 killer in the United States, causing over 650,000 deaths every year.
-Those caring for seniors at home should know that those over 65 are at an increased risk of heart disease.
 According to the Centers for Disease Control and Prevention (CDC), over 800,000 heart attacks occur each year, and 1 in 5 of those are “silent heart attacks” meaning the damage is done without the person knowing what has happened.
 As a result, during American Heart Month, the American Heart Association is promoting what they call Life’s Simple 7®; a set of criteria to help you keep your heart healthy.

 Home Care Services for Seniors and Life’s Simple 7